What Is Hyperbaric Oxygen Therapy?

 HBOT for Brain Damage Related to Alcoholism

 Addiction affects all organs in the body including the brain, and it is a sad fact that some people who have abused alcohol or drugs for many years can begin suffering from a brain disorder called Korsakoff’s Disease.

-What is Korsakoff’s?
+What Is Korsakoff’s?

 Wernicke’s encephalopathy occurs in cases of chronic alcohol abuse associated with poor absorption of thiamine (vitamin B1).
-The symptoms of Wernicke’s encephalopathy include confusion, a confusion of eye movements, poor balance (staggering) on intoxication, and there may be memory disturbance.
+The symptoms of Wernicke’s encephalopathy include confusion, confusion of eye movements, poor balance (staggering) on intoxication, and there may be memory disturbance.
 People with Korsakoff’s syndrome cannot form new memories and there can be a severe loss of memory.
 In many cases, Korsakoff’s is caused by alcohol misuse.
 HBOT may be able to relieve some symptoms of Korsakoff’s.